 Considering the significant time and commitment required for this learning experience, a financial award ($100-$400) will be offered to each selected participant.
 This award is based on financial need and is provided to reduce the burden that this learning experience places on students who need to hold another job.

 It is expected that program participants will fully commit to this learning experience.
 Attendance is required at all experiences, unless the participant has a specific health concern or death in the family.
 A significant part of preparing for Group Facilitation is making sure work is done ahead of time so that when you are with a group, you are fully present.
 This program seeks to set that expectation to help you find success in future opportunities.

 The benefits of this fellowship include:

-- An opportunity to get outside and in person with other students
+- An opportunity to learn outside and in-person with other students

 - Prepare to be a successful applicant for two GLC staff positions: Leadership Mentor or Outdoor Facilitator

 - Facilitation is a skill set you can use in and outside of the classroom both now and in the future - anytime you are part of or working with a group